Does the ROVER service provide certificates for individuals born in states other than Georgia?

 What additional fees may be incurred with the online order of one birth or death certificate?

-Expedited processing and shipping via United Parcel Service (UPS) ground is available for a fee of $10 per order.
-UPS ground will not ship to post office boxes or international addresses.
+Expedited processing and shipping is available for a fee of $10 per order.
 It takes up to five business days to ship an expedited order after all required documents have been received.
+Expedited service is not available to post office boxes or army (APO), diplomatic (DPO), or fleet (FPO) post offices.

 What is the explanation of "Pen in Hand"?